jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 <br>
 <br>

-# Overview - The Dataflow in the GlycoPaint pipeline
+# Overview - The Dataflow in the GlycoPaint Pipeline

 Cells are observed under a microscope for 100 seconds capturing 2000 images during this interval.
 Bright spots, which  represent fluorophores, are visible in these images.
 These spots may move and often disappear after a short period.
-Their appearance signifies that a fluorophore has remained stationary long enough to be detected by the camera.
-In the GlycoPaint method, such events are interpreted as glycans (attached to fluorophores) binding to lectins on the cell surface.
+Spots appear because a fluorophore has remained stationary long enough to be detected by the camera.
+In the GlycoPaint method, spots are interpreted as glycans (with fluorophores attached) binding to lectins on the cell surface.
 A key challenge is distinguishing these biologically relevant events from non-specific fluorophore sticking.

-With the Fiji plugin TrackMate, spots are detected in each frame, and their positions registered.
+With the Fiji plugin TrackMate, spots are detected in each frame, and their positions are registered.
 Tracks are then created by connecting spots across consecutive frames.
 Each track is characterised by features such as its duration, average x and y positions, and distance travelled.
 If a lectin-glycan pair were completely stationary, the resulting track would consist of a series of spots in the same location, with no movement.
 However, lectin-glycan pairs typically move slightly within the cell membrane, resulting in tracks that resemble small 'wriggles'.
 These tracks  are not evenly distributed across the image but are typically concentrated on the cell surface and show heterogeneous patterns within a cell.

-An average recording may contain around 800,000 spots, from which approximately 50,000 tracks are constructed.
-A grid is then overlaid on the recording, commonly using a 20x20 or 30x30 grid, dividing the image into 400 or 900 squares.
-Each track, based on its x and y coordinates, is assigned to a square.
-Diving the image into squares allows for the investigation of differences between cells or between regions within a cell.
+A grid is overlaid on the recording, commonly a 20x20 or 30x30 grid, dividing the image into 400 or 900 squares.
+Dividing the image into squares allows for the investigation of differences between cells or between regions within a cell.

-In the GlycoPaint pipeline, the primary unit of analysis is not an individual recording but a set of recordings grouped into an Experiment.
+In the GlycoPaint Pipeline, the primary unit of analysis is not an individual recording but a set of recordings grouped into an Experiment.
 Data processing generates two main datasets:

 - **All Squares**: A table containing summarised information on all tracks across all recordings in the experiment.
 - **All Tracks**: A table containing detailed information on every track in the experiment.

-Both datasets serve as the foundation for further analysis.
+The two datasets provide the foundation for further analysis.

 A lot of data is generated.
-For an experiment with 14 recordings and a 20x20 grid, the All Squares table would contain 5600 rows (or 12,600 rows for a 30x30 grid) and the All Tracks table might contain between 100,000 and 400,000 rows.
+For an order of magnitude, an average recording may contain around 800,000 spots, from which approximately 50,000 tracks are constructed.
+A 20x20 or 30x30 grid divides the image into 400 or 900 squares.
+One of demo experiments, with 14 recordings and a 20x20 grid, has an All Squares table containing 5600 rows (or 12,600 rows for a 30x30 grid) and the All Tracks table contains nearly 180,000 tracks.

 The scope of the GlycoPaint pipeline is to extract information from the Recordings and to extract the maximum amount of meaningful summary information from the images for subsequent processing.